abhinav-123457/Sentiment-Analysis-Tool/README.md

 ```
 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.
+Please open an issue or submit a pull request for improvements or suggestions.

 ## Contact

-For any inquiries or questions, please contact [Gmail](abhinavshakya063@gmail.com).
+For any inquiries or questions, please contact [abhinavshakya063@gmail.com].

 This README provides an overview of the project, installation instructions, usage examples, and the MIT license.